In 2019, lululemon laid out its Power of Three strategic plan for accelerated growth over the next five years.

-Unpacking their plan further, we see that product innovation comes in a few forms, including some brand new offerings.
 In a move that garnered a lot of attention, lululemon announced that they’d be introducing their own footwear, with CEO Calvin McDonald noting that the company has tested the footwear waters and was able to identify a “whitespace” in the market.
-While he didn’t add much beyond that, except to say the line wouldn’t be on the market “anytime soon”, here’s what we do know…
+Since then, the activewear retailer said its footwear line will launch in spring 2022.

 Given the fact that small sneaker brands like Allbirds are growing faster than the overall market, and with online clothier Everlane introducing shoes, this could be an opportune time for lululemon’s foray into footwear.
 However, it’s not their only ambition — and it won’t be the first to drop.